 Actor(s)

 There are the fixed sites advertising (and perhaps charging for) Internet access services.
-These fixed sites are detected and accessed by pedestrians or by people riding in vehicles.
-As with the general subject of Internet Access, the subject covers an extreme range of applications/uses.
+These fixed sites are detected and accessed by STAs used by pedestrians or by people riding in vehicles.
+As with the general subject of Internet Access (which includes social networking, general web browsing, and searching), the subject covers an extreme range of applications/uses.
 One must not automatically assume that this is limited to Web browsing and the streaming of audio/video files.
 This can include highly specialized applications such as specialized traveler information, transit information for passengers, and private applications not available to the general public (such as might be used by police or fire departments).
+It can be hard to discriminate between this and the other Use Cases herein, such as Traveler Information.This Use Case is provided to cover all forms of Internet access so as to avoid the creation of what could be an almost limitless list of uses.

 Device sets